Common Names

 Clinical Summary

-Flaxseed has also been investigated for its anticancer potential.
-Preclinical studies suggest it may inhibit growth and metastasis of human breast (6) (29), prostate (7) cancers and melanoma (8); and may reduce radiation therapy-induced lung damage and improve survival (27).
-Flaxseed was reported to lower tumor biomarkers in patients with prostate (9) (25) and breast cancer (10).
-But a flaxseed extract was ineffective in preventing oral infection following radiation treatment in head and neck cancer patients (12); and supplementation with secoisolariciresinol diglucoside, a lignan, was not superior to placebo in reducing proliferation in benign breast tissue of premenopausal women at increased risk of breast cancer (45).
+Preclinical studies suggest that flaxseed may inhibit growth and metastasis of human breast (6) (29), prostate (7) cancers and melanoma (8); and reduce radiation therapy-induced lung damage and improve survival (27).
+It was also shown to lower tumor biomarkers in patients with prostate (9) (25) and breast cancer (10); and may confer protection against radiation-induced adverse effects in lung cancer patients although such effects could not be accurately determined due to poor tolerability of flaxseed (52).
+In other studies, a flaxseed extract was ineffective in preventing oral infection following radiation treatment in head and neck cancer patients (12); and supplementation with secoisolariciresinol diglucoside, a lignan, was not superior to placebo in reducing proliferation in benign breast tissue of premenopausal women at increased risk of breast cancer (45).

 Mechanism of Action